 Laurens considers himself a topophil, where topophilia is understood as the love of places and their particularities.
-Therefore, his work consists primarily of unique, site-specific designs and installations with a temporary or permanent character.
+Accordingly, his work consists primarily of unique, site-specific designs and installations with either a temporary or permanent character.
 The scale of the designs ranges from furniture and set designs to complete interiors and buildings.

 Works

-see more worksthe Hague, 2009
+see more worksThe Hague, 2009

 2017